 In its different versions, attendees have enjoyed in Plaza Bogotá, colorful expressions of Chilean and Latin American music, as well as comparsa parades.

 This Carnival is an initiative of the theater company La Empresa, who coordinate the participation of comparsas (traditionally costumed street marchers) from all over Chile.
 More than 2,000 artists, including dancers and musicians, fill in Sierra Bella street of color, from Avenida Matta to Ñuble.
-In 2023, the Carnival will celebrate its 31 years of history with three days of celebration
+In 2023, the Carnival celebrated its 31 years of history with three days of celebration on October 6th, 7th and 8th.

 History